MICHAEL S. SHAW

-William Weikert has been the American Legion Band of the Tonawandas Music Director and Conductor since 1985.
-Mr. Weikert holds Bachelors and Masters degrees from the Ithaca College School of
+William Weikert, American Legion Band of the Tonawandas Music Director and Conductor from 1985 to 2008, holds Bachelors and Masters degrees from the Ithaca College School of Music, where he

 Mr. Weikert taught in the Maryvale School System from 1967 to 2000, where his high school wind ensemble had a 6A rating for 15 consecutive years at New York State School Music Association (NYSSMA) competition festivals.
 From 1981-1985 he served as President of the Board of Directors for the Erie County Music Educators Association.
 He also served as the Western New York Zone Representative for NYSSMA from 1985-1988.